 Iceland has a ton of volcanic activity.
 While some countries might be scared to live in the center of a fiery ring of volcanoes, Iceland grabbed nature by its slippery throat and figured out how to use it to their advantage.
 Roughly 85 percent of Iceland’s energy is from renewable resources, and well over half of that is geothermal alone.

-Of course, it didn’t start out as a means of power for most of the country—before geothermal energy became more prevalent, it was mainly just used for basic water heating purposes.
-However, over time it eventually became used for general electricity needs.
-On top of everything else though, the most important use for it is heating swimming pools.
-Iceland has well over 150 public swimming pools, and most of those are kept heated thanks to all-natural volcanic heat.
+Of course, it didn’t start out as a means of power for most of the country—before geothermal energy became more prevalent, it was mainly used for basic water heating purposes.
+Over time it eventually was used for general electricity needs.
+On top of everything else, the most important use for it is heating swimming pools.
+Iceland has well over 150 public swimming pools, and most of those are kept heated thanks to all‑natural volcanic heat.

 1 Raw Puffin Heart